jetbrains-academy/introduction_to_python/Data structures/Tuples/task.md

 Tuples represent another standard sequence data type.
 They are almost identical to lists.
-The only significant difference between tuples and lists is that tuples are immutable: you cannot add, replace, or delete elements from a tuple.
+The only significant difference between tuples and lists is that tuples are immutable: you cannot add, replace, or delete elements in a tuple.
 Tuples are constructed by comma-separated elements enclosed in parentheses, for
 example: